The Age of the Pussyfoot: Plot

-Charles Dalgleish Forrester is revived from cryopreservation in the year 2527, having been killed in a fire in 2027 (500 years earlier).
+Charles Dalgleish Forrester is revived from cryopreservation in the year 2527, having been killed in a fire in 1969.
 Thanks to his insurance, after the expenses of his revival are paid he has a quarter of a million dollars, a fortune in his eyes.
 He can afford the luxuries of 26th century life, such as a joymaker, a scepter-like portable computer terminal with some extra features, like a drug dispenser.

 After a night of heavy partying, with some distant memory of an argument with somebody, he wakes in his new apartment and checks in with his joymaker.
 It informs him that he has a message from a woman whose name he does not recognize, and that someone called Heinzlichen Jura de Syrtis Major has taken out a hunting license on him.
 Baffled, he eventually encounters the woman from the party who he believes is called Tip.
 She maintains she is Adne Bensen, the woman whose messages he has been ignoring.
 Apparently she got on so well with Forrester that she is ready to begin a relationship.
 She takes him back to her apartment, where he finds she has two children, around eight years old, who seem somewhat precocious for their years.
 With names like "Tunt" and "Mim" flying around, he mistakenly assumes those are the children's names, baffling them when he uses them that way.

 Later Forrester encounters Heinzlichen with a few friends, who without much ado beat him up so badly he goes to the hospital.
 It transpires that Heinzlichen's hunting license allows him to kill Forrester providing he pays for the revival, and the whole vendetta is over some insult at the party, which Forrester can barely remember, possibly treading on Heinzlichen's foot.
 Since Heinzlichen is from Mars and is adapted to low gravity, this is a major faux pas.

 Mistake follows on mistake, compounding his confusion.
 Forrester comes to believe that Adne is attempting to entrap him in fatherhood, presumably for his money, when she leaves a message saying that "we have to choose a name".
 He is equally disdainful of a friend who keeps asking him to join his Club, expecting that also to be just a ruse to get at his money.